davi-amaraldev/davi-amaraldev/README.md

 ### 🌐 Node HTTP Users API

-REST API built using Node.js' native HTTP module.
+A REST API built directly with Node.js' native HTTP APIs, without Express or another web framework.

-Created to understand what backend frameworks normally abstract away:
+The project started as an experiment to understand what frameworks abstract away and evolved into a complete backend application with:

+* RESTful CRUD operations
-* HTTP methods
+* Native HTTP routing
-* Routing
-* Request streams
+* Request and response handling
-* CRUD
+* Input validation
-* Validation
+* SQLite persistence
-* Error handling
+* Centralized error handling
+* CORS and preflight support
+* Unit and integration tests
+* Docker containerization
+* Persistent volumes
+* Caddy reverse proxy
-* API structure
+* HTTPS
+* Oracle Cloud deployment

+The main goal was to understand the layers between an HTTP request and a backend application running in production.

 <a href="https://github.com/davi-amaraldev/node-http-users-api">
   <img src="https://img.shields.io/badge/View%20Repository-181717?style=for-the-badge&logo=github" />